Spring Awakening (musical): Act I

-Moritz is told he has failed his final examination, and his father reacts with disdain and contempt when Moritz tells him that he will not progress in school.
-Rather than attempting to understand his son's pain, Moritz's father is only concerned with how the others in town will react when they see "the man with the son who failed."
+Moritz is told he has failed his final examination; when Moritz tells his father that he will not be progressing in school, he reacts with disdain and contempt.
+Rather than attempting to understand his son's pain, his father is only concerned with how the others in town will react when they see "the man with the son who failed."
 Moritz writes to Melchior's mother, his only adult friend, asking for money to help him flee to America; she tenderly but firmly denies his request and promises to write his parents to discourage them from being too hard on him ("And Then There Were None").
-Devastated by her refusal, and feeling he has few choices left, Moritz contemplates suicide.
+Devastated by her refusal and feeling he has few choices left, Moritz considers killing himself.

 In a stuffy hayloft during a storm, Melchior expresses his frustration about being caught between childhood and adulthood ("The Mirror-Blue Night").
 Wendla finds him once again, telling him she wants to return his journal, and each apologizes for what happened in the forest.
 Melchior, disappointed in himself from the night before, urges her to leave.
 Wendla ignores this, instead suggesting they run in the rain until they "get soaked to the skin".
 Before long, they begin to kiss.
-Both of them nervous, they continue to entangle themselves and then hesitate – sensing that what they are doing is something very powerful.
+Both of them nervously continue to entangle themselves, and then hesitate sensing that what they are doing is something very powerful.
 Wendla is not entirely sure of what they are about to do but is certain that it is unlike anything that she has known before.
 They continue and then have sex in the hayloft; as Melchior penetrates her, Wendla cries out ("I Believe").
-(Note: This scene was slightly softened from the show's Off-Broadway run, where consent from Wendla was a bit more ambiguous.
+(Note: This scene was very much softened from the show's Off-Broadway run, where consent from Wendla was unclear and stage notes suggest explicit rape.
 Later, as staged by the Broadway show, Wendla gives explicit consent to Melchior, but does so without full understanding of what they are going to do.)